-17.4 Trial Management Group
+18.4 Trial Management Group

-The Chief Investigator, Co-investigators including the Trial Statistician, trial Radiologists, trial Pathologists, Quality of Life team, Trial Manager and Trial Coordinator will form the TMG.
+The Chief Investigator, Co-investigators including the Trial Statistician, Trial Radiologists, Trial Pathologists, Quality of Life team, Surgical Lead, Trial Manager and Trial Coordinator will form the TMG.
 The TMG will be responsible for the day-to-day conduct of the trial.
 They will be responsible for the clinical set-up, promotion, on-going management of the trial, the interpretation of the results and preparation and presentation of relevant publications.
 The TMG will hold regular meetings (usually by teleconference).
-During the Feasibility Study, the TMG will hold monthly teleconferences.

-17.5 Trial Steering Committee
+18.5 Trial Steering Committee